-HSA has been operationally ready since 1 January 2019 and maturity of the legal entity processes, governance, organisation as well as its people capability is being continuously reviewed and uplifted to support the organisation becoming more mature, efficient and robust.
-A number of actions were taken during 2020 to increase the maturity.
+HSA has been operationally ready since 1 January 2019 and maturity of the legal entity processes, controls, governance, as well as people capabilities are continuously reviewed and uplifted to support the organisation becoming more mature, efficient and robust.

 C.7.
 Any other information